Entry and judging criteria

 • The judges undertake to observe the confidentiality of entries where required and to declare or avoid any potential conflict of interest.

 • Only the nomination form provided will be accepted.
 The material must be accurate and complete (i.e. not misleading by omission), and this must be certified by the person signing the nomination form.
-There is a limit of 1,500 words maximum (total - each section provides a word count maximum), over no more than 10 pages for each entry.
-Note: the Nomination title, Nominator details and Nominee details, is counted towards the page limit but is excluded from the maximum word count.
+There is a limit of around 1,000 words, over no more than 10 pages for each entry.
+Note: the Nomination title, Nominator details and Nominee details, is counted towards the page limit but is excluded from the word count.

 • Each entrant will be judged on the material in the nomination form.
 The applicant must complete the nomination form and its content counts toward the page limit.

-• Any and all nominations are to be submitted electronically to [email protected], addressed to: Chair of the Judging Panel, Transpower Engineering and Technology Excellence Awards, By 3pm, 28 June 2024.
+• Any and all nominations are to be submitted electronically to [email protected] addressed to: Chair of the Judging Panel, Transpower Engineering and Technology Excellence Awards, By 3pm, 1 July 2026.

-*This may include work that started prior to the 3-year period provided some or all of the work falls within the 3-year period and was not previously nominated for the Engineering and Technology Excellence Awards.
+*This may include work that started prior to the three-year period provided some or all of the work falls within the three-year period and was not previously nominated for the Engineering and Technology Excellence Awards.